 WHERE DID ALL THE ZINC GO?

 Something has happened in America.
 In retrospect, it appears zinc in the American diet has vanished or is not getting absorbed.
 Either way, too many Americans exhibit overt symptoms of zinc deficiency.
 A blood test is notoriously inaccurate as zinc may be locked up with a binding protein and be biologically unavailable.
-Here are some signs and symptoms of zinc deficiency that may help you determine if you are zinc deficient [you don’t have all or even many of these]:
+[In the face of a pandemic, it is very good to know that zinc can increase thymus produced immune cells.
+STUDY] Here are some signs and symptoms of zinc deficiency that may help you determine if you are zinc deficient [you don’t have all or even many of these]:

 - Are you losing your sense of smell?